 Do you have a presentation coming up?
-Not sure how to engage your audience?
+Not sure how to engage your audience during a speech?
 Do you want some easy public speaking tips to make sure you capture their attention?

 You might have heard it thousands of times before, but let me tell you it is THAT important.
 If you know your audience you can plan on your topic, dress code, avoid saying or doing something that might be offensive depending on the cultural background of the people listening to you.

 I wish I could say “Just be yourself,” but that is not the best advice especially if being yourself drives people away from the very message you are trying to pass.